 Special creams are available for stretch marks.
-These are effective moisturizers, but it is unclear how effective they are in preventing or treating stretch marks.
+These are effective moisturizers, but the benefits of their use for preventing or treating stretch marks are unclear.
 Research has suggested that massaging may help.

-If you are interested in trying them, creams for applying to stretch marks are available to purchase online.
+If you are interested in trying them, creams for applying to stretch marks are available for purchase online.

-Other problems that may occur at this time include:
+Other health problems that may occur at this time include:

-To relieve heartburn, try eating five or six smaller meals, and make sure your last meal of the day is consumed 2 to 3 hours before you try to lay down and sleep
+To relieve heartburn, try eating five or six smaller meals, and be sure to consume the last meal of the day 2–3 hours before you try to lay down and sleep

-Through the entire pregnancy, you are at a higher risk of developing a urinary tract infection.
-If you suspect an infection, speak with a health care provider about treatment.
+Through the entire pregnancy, you face a higher risk of developing a urinary tract infection.
+If you suspect an infection, speak with a healthcare provider about treatment.

 Fluctuating hormones can cause different symptoms throughout pregnancy.

-Mood: If you were experiencing mood swings in the first trimester, you may find that these have settled down for a while.
-You may notice some mood changes as you head into the last part of your pregnancy.
+Mood: People who experienced mood swings in the first trimester may find that these have settled down by week 24.
+You may notice certain mood changes as you approach the final part of your pregnancy.

-Let you doctor know if you begin to feel sad, lose enjoyment over your pregnancy or often find yourself tearful.
+Let your doctor know if you begin to experience hopelessness, lose enjoyment on an on-going basis due to pregnancy, or regularly find yourself tearful.

-Flexibility: As your body produces relaxin, your joints and ligaments will be loosening up.
-This can make you feel much more flexible than usual, but you need to be careful not to strain or overstretch yourself, because this could lead to an injury.
+Flexibility: As your body produces relaxin, your joints and ligaments will loosen up.
+This can make you feel much more flexible than usual, but you need to be careful not to strain or overstretch.
+This could lead to an injury.

 Hair, nails, and skin: Hormonal fluctuations can also lead to changes in hair and nail growth.
-Hair may appear in unusual places, such as the face, the abdomen, or around the nipples.
+Hair may grow in unusual places, such as the face, the abdomen, or around the nipples.

-- Hair on the head may become thicker as it grows more and falls out less, but this will stop after delivery.
+- Hair on the head may become thicker as it grows more and falls out less.
+This will stop after delivery.

 - Nails, too, may grow faster and stronger than before, but some find they become more brittle than usual.
 Keep them well trimmed to prevent breakages.

-- Stretch marks may start to appear around this time, because of the effect of relaxin on the fibers of the skin.
+- Stretch marks may start to appear around this time due to the effect of relaxin on the fibers of the skin.

 At 24 weeks pregnant, your baby is the size of a large ear of corn.
 They are over 12.5 inches, or 32 centimeters (cm) long and weigh 1.25 to 1.5 pounds, or 0.6 to 0.7 kilograms (kg).